-- 1. The SEBC MUST generate a UPnP ClientConnect action for each connected device that requires the layer 2 forwarding service. - 2.
-The SEBC MUST generate a UPnP ClientJoin action for each connected device that requires a multicast flow.
-Note that all IPv6 devices will require Solicited Node Multicast flows, which will need to be explicitly requested using this method. - 3.
-The SEBC SHOULD generate a UPnP ClientLeave action if it determines that a multicast flow is no longer required by any of its connected devices. - 4.
-Upon receiving a layer 2 frame from a connected device, the SEBC MUST forward this frame on its SEB Tunnel. - 5.
-When forwarding layer 2 frames on a SEB Tunnel, the SEBC MUST encrypt the header and payload using TLS with an approved ciphersuite.
-Indicates that allowable power level, below maximum upstream transmit power, that is
+- 3. The SEBC MUST generate a UPnP ClientJoin action for each connected device that requires a multicast flow.
+Note that all IPv6 devices will require Solicited Node Multicast flows, which will need to be explicitly requested using this method. - 4.
+The SEBC SHOULD generate a UPnP ClientLeave action if it determines that a multicast flow is no longer required by any of its connected devices. - 5.
+Upon receiving a layer 2 frame from a connected device, the SEBC MUST forward this frame on its SEB Tunnel. - 6.
+When forwarding layer 2 frames on an SEB Tunnel, the SEBC MUST encrypt the header and payload using TLS with an approved ciphersuite.